armin-reichert/pacman-javafx/README.md

 - `cd pacman-javafx`
 - `./gradlew jpackage` or just `make` (Windows)

-This will create installers (.msi, .deb, .dmg) in the subdirectories `ui-2d/build/jpackage` and `ui-3d/build/jpackage`.
+This will create an installer (.msi, .deb, .dmg) for the local platform (in subdirectories `ui-2d/build/jpackage` and `ui-3d/build/jpackage`).

 ### Running the application(s) using Gradle